-- (i) establishing the minimum requirements on the skills, knowledge, experience, qualifications and other core competencies of a Director and the CEO; - (ii) assessing and recommending to the Board the nominees for appointment of Director, Board Committee member and CEO; - (iii) assessing and recommending to the Board, the re-appointment of Director/CEO upon expiry of their respective terms of appointment as approved by BNM; - (iv) on an annual basis, reviewing the required mix of skills, experience and core competencies within the Board and make recommendations to the board with regards to any changes;
+- (i) establishing the minimum requirements on the skills, knowledge, experience, qualifications and other core competencies of a Director and the CEO; - (ii) assessing and recommending to the Board, the nominees for appointment of Director, Board Committee member and CEO; - (iii) assessing and recommending to the Board, the re-appointment of Director/CEO upon expiry of their respective terms of appointment as approved by Bank Negara Malaysia; - (iv) on an annual basis, reviewing the required mix of skills, experience and core competencies within the Board and make recommendations to the board with regards to any changes;

-- 3. Board Nominating Committee (Continued) - (d) Roles and responsibilities (Continued) - (v) overseeing the overall composition of the board, in terms of the appropriate size and skills, and the balance between executive director, non-executive directors and independent director through annual review; - (vi) recommending to the Board the removal of a director or CEO from the board or management if the director or CEO is ineffective, errant and negligent in discharging his responsibilities; - (vii) establishing a mechanism for the formal assessment on the effectiveness of the board as a whole and the contribution of each director to the effectiveness of the board, the contribution of the board's various committees and the performance of the CEO.
+- 3. Board Nominating Committee (Continued) - (d) Roles and responsibilities (Continued) - (v) overseeing the overall composition of the board, in terms of the appropriate size and skills, and the balance between executive director, non-executive directors and independent director through annual review; - (vi) recommending to the Board the removal of a director or CEO from the board or management if the director or CEO is ineffective, errant or negligent in discharging his responsibilities; - (vii) establishing a mechanism for the formal assessment on the effectiveness of the board as a whole and the contribution of each director to the effectiveness of the board, the contribution of the board's various committees and the performance of the CEO.
 Annual assessment is conducted based on objective performance criteria.
-Such performance criteria is approved by the full board; - (viii) review the results of the Board performance evaluation process; - (ix) ensuring that all directors receive an appropriate continuous training programme in order to keep abreast with the least developments in the industry; - (x) overseeing the appointment, management succession planning and performance evaluation of key senior management officers; - (xi) recommending to the board the removal of key senior management officers if they are ineffective, errant and negligent in discharging their responsibilities; and - (xii) assessing on an annual basis, to ensure that the directors and key senior management officers are not disqualified under Section 59(1) of the Financial and Services Act ('FSA') 2013. - 4.
+Such performance criteria is approved by the full board; - (viii) review the results of the Board's performance evaluation process; - (ix) ensuring that all directors receive appropriate continuous training programme in order to keep abreast with the least developments in the industry; - (x) overseeing the appointment, management succession planning and performance evaluation of key senior management officers; - (xi) recommending to the board the removal of key senior management officers if they are ineffective, errant or negligent in discharging their responsibilities; and - (xii) assessing on an annual basis, to ensure that the directors and key senior management officers are not disqualified under Section 59(1) of the Financial and Services Act ('FSA') 2013. - 4.
 Board Remuneration Committee - (a) Membership and Attendance

-Board Remuneration Committee ('BRC') comprises the following members and details of attendance of each member at the BRC meetings held during 2014 are as follows:
+Board Remuneration Committee ('BRC') comprises the following members and details of attendance of each member at the BRC meetings held during 2015 are as follows:

-Composition of Board Remuneration Committee Number of Meetings Held Attended Datuk Ter Leong Yap 3 3 Chairman/Independent Non-Executive Director Ū 0 Chai Woon Chew, Michael З 3 Member/Independent Non-Executive Director 5 5 Liu Lijing 3 3 Member/Non-Independent Non-Executive Director 5 5
+Composition of Board Remuneration Committee Number of Number of Meetings Held Attended Datuk Ter Leong Yap 4 2 Chairman/Independent Non-Executive Director 4 5 Chai Woon Chew 4 4 Member/Independent Non-Executive Director 4 4 Liu Lijing 4 4 Member/Non-Independent Non-Executive Director 4 4